ICICLE-ai/HackOhio/README.md

 >`pyenv install 3.9`
 >`pyenv virtualenv 3.9 demo-venv`
 >`pyenv activate demo-venv`
+>`pip install --upgrade pip setuptools wheel`

 To install the python libraries simply run,
 >`pip install -r requirements.txt`

-Lastly, download the required files to run MegaDetector from this [link](https://drive.google.com/file/d/1LEAJ8FVeAPC6woKEivi8ZyMWw933wecb/view?usp=sharing) and extract using gnu tar with the following command,
+Lastly, download the required files to run MegaDetector from this [link](https://drive.google.com/file/d/1LEAJ8FVeAPC6woKEivi8ZyMWw933wecb/view?usp=sharing) and extract using gnu tar with the following command (make sure you download in the project folder */HackOhio*),
 >`tar -xzf MegaDetector.tar.gz`

 ## Run the Demo
 In order to run the demo you need to connect the Anafi Controller to your computer with the provided USB-A to USB-C cable.
 Connect the USB-C side to the Anafi Controller and the USB-A side to your computer.